-CSU administers the RSP scheme allocation according to the conditions for RSP provided by the Department of Education and Training.
+Charles Sturt University administers the RSP scheme allocation according to the conditions for RSP provided by the Department of Education, Skills and Employment.

 - equipment purchase, installation, maintenance, hire and lease;

 - contributions to the salaries of research support/technical staff directly involved in supporting research infrastructure

 Research Infrastructure Support Scheme Applications are not to be used for:

 - capital works (i.e. construction of buildings);